 Regulation 19 of the safety of life at sea (SOLAS) Chapter V mandates every ship to have shipborne navigational equipment, depending on the kind of ship.
 The International Maritime Organization (IMO) amended the criteria for navigational equipment carriage in 2000, passing a mandate requiring all ships to be fitted with automated identifying systems.

-According to the Research, the automated identification system market would grow at a CAGR of 4.50 percent from 2018 to 2028.
 Increased need for rising safety concerns, efficient and effective coastal surveillance systems, and increasing government laws governing the usage of automatic identification systems may all contribute to the market's growth.
 This indicates that by 2028, the market value of automated identification systems will have increased by USD 377.07 billion.